digivet-consortium/AMView/README.md

 2. In your local copy, replace the CSV file under `inst/extdata/amu.csv` with one that contains the data you want to visualize.
 Follow the specification in `inst/extdata/Content mapping AMU.xlsx` to make sure the columns of the CSV are named and formatted correctly.
     * Note that while the original CSV is semicolon-separated, the replacement can have any delimited text format that is guessable by the `data.table` R package as long as the file has the name `amu.csv`.

 3. Install the package.
-The easiest way is to open R in the root of the local repo, and write the following:
+The easiest way is to navigate to the root of the repo, and run the following in R:

     ``` r
     devtools::install_local(force = TRUE)
     ```

+    or, if you have GNU make (or Make for Windows), you can open a terminal/command line and type:

+    ``` bash
+    make install
+    ```

-4. Run the application in the same way as above:
+4. Run the application from R in the same way as above:

     ``` r
     AMView::run_app()
     ```